Long-term budget backpacking life: everyday life, is part 6 of the traveling realism’s series.

 Before anybody starts to think that I’m putting a damper on budget backpacking, or trying to put you off, that is not what I’m doing.
 I’m just making you aware of another traveling realism.

-Over the years I’ve come across so many first time budget backpackers that were so under-prepared but it wasn’t always entirely their own fault; they just didn’t know any better.
+If you’re not aware, I’ve been budget backpacking the world since 2010.
+And, over the years I’ve come across so many first-time budget backpackers who were so under-prepared or didn’t know how to be a backpacker but it wasn’t always entirely their own fault.
+They just didn’t know any better.
 They saw and read about the glamours of traveling but just weren’t clued up on what everyday budget backpacking life was going be like and felt lost.

 It’s not just others, I was exactly the same before my first trip.
 I read all these amazing things about traveling, watched incredible videos and vlogs and my mind was bursting with endless thoughts of what my traveling life was going to be like.
-However it didn’t take long to realize I was not prepared for everyday long-term budget backpacking life.
+However, it didn’t take long to realize I was not prepared for everyday long-term budget backpacking life and I didn’t know how to be a backpacker!

-So the reason for this post is not to put you off traveling but just to give you an insight into what to expect when you’re not ticking something off your bucket list.
+So the reason for this post is to give you an insight into what backpacker life is like.

-The first few days excitement will be bursting out of the seams, you’ll want to see and do everything all once.
+The first few days, excitement will be bursting out of the seams, you’ll want to see and do everything all once.
 The adrenaline will be pumping and you literally will be bouncing off the walls.
-Those first few days are the days when you will be going from one adventure to the next without giving your budget a thought.
-Everything will be brand new, you’ll be wide-eyed and it will feel like a dream or a fantasy.
-Those first few days, you’ll be trigger happy with your camera to make you don’t miss a thing and you’ll be so excited to upload them to show your friends and family back home.
+Those first few days are the days when you go from one adventure to the next without giving your budget a thought.
+Everything will be brand new, you’ll be wide-eyed and everything will feel surreal.
+Those first few days, you’ll be trigger happy with your camera to make sure you don’t miss a thing and you’ll be so excited to upload them to show your friends and family back home.

 After a few weeks…